 The higher education institutions (HEIs) provide the foundation of research and development of a country.
 India has nearly 1000 universities and 40,000 HEIs of varying categories.
-Amongst the major stakeholders, the faculty and the research scholars actively contribute to research-development-innovation tasks whereas the students stay engaged in learning activities with research remaining marginal.
-The research scholars are the mainstay of all R&D activities in SBWAC and must be provided with due facilities, guidance, and clarity in administrative processes that impact their activities.
-In actuality, the entire gamut of Research, Development, and Innovation activities in this HEI are a complex mixture of many diverse components, such as guiding UG and PG projects, teaching/mentoring M.Phil. and Doctoral students, carrying out sponsored research, dissemination of research outcomes through publications, looking after instruments, management of IPR, consultancy, etc. to name a few.
+Amongst the major stakeholders, the faculty and the research scholars actively contribute toresearch-development-innovation tasks whereas the students stay engaged in learning activities with research remaining marginal.
+The research scholars are the mainstay of all R&Dactivities in an HEI and must be provided with due facilities, guidance, and clarity in administrative processes that impact their activities.
+It is these scholars who create new knowledge and products out of their original research leading to innovation.
+In actuality, theentire gamut of Research, Development, and Innovation activities in an HEI are a complex mixture of many diverse components, such as guiding UG and PG projects, teaching/mentoring M.Phil. and Doctoral students, carrying out sponsored research, dissemination of research outcomes through publications, looking after instruments, management of IPR, consultancy, etc. to name a few.

-Though each HEI has evolved its research policy and implementation protocol, the rapid development of technology, increased dependence of socioeconomic development on research and fast-changing student aspiration level for competing in the global arena have necessitated new directions in research policies at SBWAC.
-The critical issues that must find a place in research policy at the level of HEI are plagiarism, periodic rigorous review, individual research committee, timely implementation of guideship, maintaining strict timelines for registration, thesis submission, evaluation, and viva voce examinations, etc. Therefore, there is an urgency to develop general guidelines and procedures to manage the research ecosystem in the HEIs in Odisha.
+Though each HEI has evolved its research policy and implementation protocol, the rapid development of technology, increased dependence of socioeconomic development on research and fast-changing student aspiration level for competing in the global arena have necessitated new directions in research policies at HEIs of the state.
+The critical issues that must find a place in research policy at the level of HEI are plagiarism, periodic rigorous review, individual research committee, timely implementation of guideship, maintaining strict timelines for registration, thesis submission, evaluation, and viva voce examinations, etc.